About

 The experiences that we provide our students in the African American Arts Institute underscore the power of the arts to give purpose and change lives.

-Charles Sykes, Executive Director of African American Arts Insitute
+Charles Sykes, former Executive Director of African American Arts Institute 1991-2024

 10,000+people served annually through performances, workshops, and events